close

 Drew Reasor is a Design & Construction Project Manager for Solar PV Power Generation at Burns & McDonnell.
 He began his career in structural engineering in the telecommunications industry before transitioning to the power generation industry.
 He has more than 8 years of experience in structural design as well as project and engineering management for both natural gas and renewable power generation projects.
 Mr. Reasor’s experience in the energy industry also includes serving as field engineer during the construction of a portion of the Moss Landing Energy Storage Facility.
 He has served as the engineering manager for multiple concurrent EPC solar photovoltaic projects, leading multidisciplinary design teams which are comprised of local and non-local Burns & McDonnell staff.
 Mr. Reasor coordinates engineering with construction and procurement throughout the construction, commissioning, and performance testing process.
 He is a graduate of Barrett, The Honors College at Arizona State University, where he earned a bachelor’s degree in civil engineering and a master’s degree in structural engineering.

-Lynsey Tibbs is Senior Director of Key Accounts & Asset Management at Urban Grid.
-Before joining the organization in 2024, she served as Vice President of Asset Management at Silicon Ranch.
-She has nearly two decades experience as an engineer in the energy sector with skills in power generation and a focus on solar energy, specifically managing nearly a gigawatt of installed solar.
+Lynsey Tibbs is Vice President of Asset Management at Silicon Ranch.
+She has more than a decade and a half experience as an engineer in the energy sector with skills in power generation and a focus on solar energy, specifically managing nearly a gigawatt of installed solar.
 Ms. Tibbs is versed in project and contractor management having overseen one-half billion dollars of solar installations.
-Previously, Ms. Tibbs was Solar Operations Project Manager at Southern Power Company and its parent Southern Company as a solar project engineer, forecast analyst and in solar project implementation.
-She earned bachelor and master’s degrees in industrial engineering from the University of Alabama.
+Besides her role in solar project implementation, she also has served the company as a solar project engineer and forecast analyst.
+Before joining the organization, Ms. Tibbs was Solar Operations Project Manager at Southern Power Company.

 Location